kindone/python-proptest/docs/pytest-integration.md

 # Pytest Integration

-PyPropTest provides seamless integration with pytest through the `@for_all` decorator.
+python-proptest provides seamless integration with pytest through the `@for_all` decorator.
 The decorator automatically detects whether it's being used in a pytest context (class methods with `self` parameter) or standalone functions and adapts accordingly.

 ## Basic Usage